VeereshMK-07/demo-repo/README.md

 # demo-repo
-This is the demo repo for learning the github
+This is the demo repo for learning the github.